Cotton cakes are cakes with a delicate and soft (like pillow) texture. Comparing to…

 Can I Use Other Type of Mold?

 Yes you can!
-If you do not have madeleine pan, you can try baking them in mini cupcakes mold.
-Just take note to not fill each cavity with too much batter – probably just about 1/2 of the height of each cavity.
+If you do not have madeleine pan, you can try baking them in cupcake mold.
+Just take note to not fill each cavity with too much batter – probably just about 1/2 of the height of each cavity – so that the baking time stays relatively the same.

 Can I Make Them In Advance?